Kristina01111000/brandingclassnotes/README.md

 - start brand identity kit for site/ brand style
 - get a sample site up, not the final site
  - think about how they interact with your brand in micro interactions
+ -
+- bring one thing to get feedback on
+- (edit personal site to look like brand site if name isn't done)
+- bring a challenge about brand

+for site color scheme, fonts, tone of voice for brand kit